tests and demonstrations of limits of human observation

 People believe their own eyes.
 Further, people believe that what they see is determined solely by the world outside of themselves, and that anyone else looking at the same object would see fundamentally the same thing.

-In reality, what people “see” is determined by who they are and what they expect to see.
+In reality, what people “see” is determined by who they are, what they focus on, and what they expect to see.

 Take these tests, and show them to a jury, to demonstrate that witnesses can be mistaken and need not be lying when they disagree or misperceive.